Bhupesh-V/Bhupesh-V.github.io/interview.md

 Hopefully,

 - Problems that don’t create more problems for others (IYKYK).
 - Problems that genuinely improve people’s lives, not things that merely *pretend* to serve them.
+Something in the Public Sector maybe.

 <!-- ### What problem do you keep noticing that other people ignore? -->